hcgatewood23/hcgatewood23.github.io/src/infra_mission.md

 Seen this way, **improved agility becomes *the* force-multiplier for company-wide top-line growth**, the de facto lever non-product orgs can pull to enable product orgs.

-### Prioritizing between stability, efficiency, and agility
+### Top-line prioritizes agility, bottom-line prioritizes efficiency

-With this all in mind, we can reach the following considerations for building cross-org alignment:
+With this all in mind, we can reach the following recommendations for building cross-org alignment:

 - When a company is **prioritizing top-line growth**
     - Company: rebalance engineering resources toward product